IronJam11/90-north/README.md

 - **Frontend**: React + Vite, styled using Tailwind CSS
 - **Databases**:
   - Redis (for message storage)
-  - PostgreSQL (primary database in local setup; SQLite used in the provided codebase for deployment simplicity)
+  - SQLite used in the provided codebase for deployment simplicity)
 - **Real-Time Communication**: WebSockets for real-time messaging
 - **Authentication**: JWT (Access and Refresh Tokens) with browser-stored cookies